Mike's high-school graduation home button. years

 Disco Donut.
 Photographer unknown.

 My first abode in NYC was at Third Avenue and 12th Street; Disco Donut was at the corner of Third and 14th.
-Remembered now as the place Travis took Iris in Taxi Driver, until it closed in '85 it was a decent and cheap restaurant that used to be on every other corner in downtown NYC.
-If my failing memory has any validity at all it was the first place I ever had "disco fries," New York's discount version of poutine.
+It's best remembered now as the place Travis took Iris in Taxi Driver.
+Until it closed in '85 it was representative of the good-enough, cheap-enough restaurants that were on every other corner in downtown NYC.
+If my failing memory has any validity at all it was the first place I ever had disco fries, New York's discount version of poutine.

 License photo